vdim/yz/doc/SYNTAX.md

 ### Joining
-So let's start.
 In order to select linked objects you should use brackets.
 For example, if you want to get all courses and its faculty you should query:

     course (faculty)